degeneratehyperbola/NEPS/README.md

 ## <sup>*</sup>Concerned?
 ### Feel free to compile your own version of NEPS loader!
 Source code of it is available right in this repository.

+In order to compile NEPS you will need:
+- Windows SDK 10.0.X.X
+- Platform Toolset v142

 # NEPcord
 **NEPS has official Discord as well!**